 Michael has worked closely with such groups as Namascae Lemanic Modern Ensemble, Endymion Ensemble, Manchester Camerata, Composers Ensemble, Lontano, Lancashire Sinfonietta, BBC Singers and RNCM Symphony Orchestra, as well as curators such as Park Lane Group and Nonclassical.
 His music has been performed all over the UK and in Europe, in venues such as Cadogan Hall, Purcell Room, The Anvil (Basingstoke), Royaumont Abbey, Dartington Hall, Zurich Hochschule, The Forge (Camden), Limewharf and RNCM Concert Hall.

-Michael has been awarded numerous young composer awards, including the BBC Proms Young Composition Competition (2006), the Christopher Brooks Memorial Prize (2008) and Sound and Music's Francis Chagrin Award (2013).
-Most recently he was a recipient of an RPS Composer Award, commissioning him to write a new work for players from the Philharmonia Orchestra, mentored by Unsuk Chin.
+Michael has been awarded numerous young composer awards, including the BBC Proms Young Composition Competition (2006), the Christopher Brooks Memorial Prize (2008), Sound and Music's Francis Chagrin Award (2013).
+Most recently he was the recipient of an RPS Composition Prize, commissioning him to write a new work for players from the Philharmonia Orchestra, mentored by Unsuk Chin.
 The new work will be performed in April 2014 in the Royal Festival Hall.
-He has also been selected by Sound and Music to compose a new work for players from London Sinfonietta to be performed at Huddersfield Contemporary Music Festival 2014 and released on the NMC record label.

 In January 2012, Michael co-founded ACM Ensemble along with fellow composer Vitalija Glovackyte.
 ACM is a contemporary group based in Manchester primarily focused on bringing recent international masterpieces to the UK.
 The ensemble consists of highly talented current and recently graduated students of RNCM, all of whom are forging significant international careers in their own right.
 With their shared interest in performing and developing their knowledge of the contemporary repertoire, the ensemble is gaining a reputation for its ambition and highly-quality programming.